AshHash/List-To-Tree/README.md

 # Idea!
 The idea for this code was obtained, while doing a project on _program synthesis_.
-We required a function which can tell us whether a list is a _substructure_ of another or not and if it is, then get the associated set of _selectors_ to obtain it.
+We required a function which can tell us whether a list is a _substructure_ of another or not and if it is, then get the appropriate set of _selectors_ to obtain it.

 ## Substructure